Tom at the Farm: Development

 After completing his 2012 feature film Laurence Anyways, Dolan felt that "a change of direction was needed" since, in his own words, the previous three movies dealt with the "subject of impossible love".
 Having seen a production of the play a year earlier, he met Bouchard at the Théâtre d'Aujourd'hui after the performance and asked him if anyone else was directing a film adaptation, before saying he would.
 He was fascinated by the play's violence and brutality and felt it could be explored further on screen.
-Dolan also liked the role of the mother in the play, since "mothers and sons, .. exhausted mothers is always appealing" to him.
+Dolan also liked the role of the mother in the play, since "mothers and sons, ... exhausted mothers is always appealing" to him.

 It was the first time Dolan attempted an adaptation of previously published material.
 Writing with Bouchard was rushed, as Dolan wished for filming to begin in October 2012.

 Filming

 Dolan remade his appearance for the part of Tom, based on the colour of the backdrop, particularly cornfields.
 Lise Roy played Agathe in stage performances of Tom at the Farm, with Dolan assuring her she would have the film role after seeing her in the play.
 Roy found it different to be on an actual farm and said she was challenged by what she found to be a lonely shoot.
 For one scene, Dolan ran through a cornfield.
-He was warned it could be dangerous, but because it had been raining he didn't suffer any cuts.
+He was warned it could be dangerous, but because it had been raining, he did not suffer any cuts.

 Dolan shot a scene where Francis masturbates Tom while choking him, but Dolan ultimately decided to edit this out.
 Originally, Dolan had the idea to not use music in the film.
 He thought that silence and sounds of "howling wind, creaking floorboards" would increase the tension.
 This idea was scrapped during the editing process, and he asked the Academy Award-winning composer Gabriel Yared to create the score for the film.

 Release

-The film played at the 70th Venice International Film Festival on 2 September 2013, where it had its debut and the audience stood to applaud.
-It also at the 2013 Toronto International Film Festival in the Special Presentation section.
+Tom at the Farm premiered at the 70th Venice International Film Festival on 2 September 2013, receiving a standing ovation.
+The film had its North American premiere in the Special Presentations section of the Toronto International Film Festival on 10 September 2013.

-Distributed by Les Films Séville, Tom at the Farm had a wider cinematic release in 2014.
-It opened on 30 May in Toronto and Vancouver, followed by screenings in Victoria, British Columbia on 20 June.
-Due to Dolan not being well-known in the U.S., and his films being released there by no one company, its release in that country took place on 14 August 2015 after his 2014 film Mommy sparked interest.
+Distributed by Les Films Séville, Tom at the Farm was released theatrically in Quebec on 28 March 2024.
+The film opened on 30 May in Toronto and Vancouver, followed by screenings in Victoria, British Columbia, on 20 June.
+It was released in France on 16 April 2014 by Diaphana Distribution.
+In the United States, the film struggled to secure a distributor due to Dolan not being known to US audiences, and his films being released there by different distributors.
+After Dolan's 2014 film Mommy sparked interest, Tom at the Farm was eventually released in theaters and on video on demand in the US on 14 August 2015 by Amplify Releasing.